top of page

 3. A “Provisional membership” would be in effect if a member did not meet the two above criteria.
 "Provisional member schools may only vote on matters pertaining to the respective sports in which they compete.”

-4. Each school would commit to the sports it chooses at the spring Athletic Director meetings.
-There will be three AD’s meetings throughout the year, early fall, winter, and spring.
+4. Each full member school would commit to the sports it chooses to play by Aug.
+1 preceding the new school year.
+There will be three AD’s meetings throughout the year, Early Fall, Winter and Spring.

 An overall sports trophy will be awarded each year for the school that wins the overall team sports championship, The Inman Trophy.
-A trophy for the boys division and a trophy for the girls division will be rotated each year.
+A trophy for the boys division and a trophy for the girls division will be a traveling trophy that remains with the champion for the year.
 No team will be allowed to retire the trophy.

 Section 3: The HVAC Board

-The HVAC Board shall consist of the President, Secretary, Member(s) at Large, and Treasurer to be elected annually at the spring meeting, nominations to be given from the floor.
+The HVAC Board shall consist of the President, Secretary, Member(s) at Large, Treasurer, and (2) Jr. Division Co-Directors to be elected annually at the spring meeting, nominations to be given from the floor.
 If possible, each member of the board shall be from a different school and the total number of members should be odd to prevent a tie on a vote.
+Board Member Stipends will be $1000 with the exception of the President whose stipend will be $2000.

-Two meetings will be held each year for business and scheduling.
-The first meeting will be held early in the fall.
-The second meeting will be held in May of each school year.
+Three meetings will be held each year for business and scheduling.
+The first meeting will be held in September, the second in December and the third in May.
 Additional meetings may be held for business purposes as deemed necessary by the HVAC Board.

 The duties of the President shall be: